-The human body temperature is maintained in the range of 36.5-37.5 °C by the regulation of physiological processes such as perspiration, muscle shivering, and blood vessel constriction/dilation; hyperthermia, hypothermia, and heatstroke occur, accompanied by intense discomfort, when the body temperature is outside this range [1,2].
-Traditional textiles adjust the heat and moisture balance between the human body and environment to maintain a comfortable body temperature.
-Thus, people often wear thick [3] or metal-coated textiles [4-6] for warmth in cold weather, whereas silk and linen fabrics with body-cooling properties, high thermal conductivity [7,8], breathability, and softness, are preferred in hot summers [9- 15].
-However, the applications of traditional textiles are limited as they are unable to dynamically regulate body heating and cooling in response to environmental or metabolic heat-rate changes.
+The ORCID identification number(s) for the author(s) of this article can be found under https://doi.org/10.1002/adma.202209825 moisture balance between the human body and environment to maintain a comfortable body temperature.
+Thus, people often wear thick^[3] or metal-coated textiles^[4-6] for warmth in cold weather, whereas silk and linen fabrics with body-cooling properties, high thermal conductivity, [7,8] breathability, and softness, are preferred in hot summers.[9-15] However, the applications of traditional textiles are limited as they are unable to dynamically regulate body heating and cooling in response to environmental or metabolic heat-rate changes.
 To overcome this limitation, smart textiles that can switch between heating and cooling have been developed.
-Moreover, from the perspective of energy conservation, traditional space-heating/cooling based on heating, ventilation, and air conditioning (HVAC) consumes a large amount of energy (approximately 15% of the global energy consumption), causing considerable carbon dioxide emissions and global warming [16-18].
-Personal thermal management focuses on the microenvironment between the textile and human body, avoiding excess indoor-space heating and cooling by HVAC, thereby reducing the energy consumption.
-According to Ghahramani et al. [19], an expansion of the HVAC baseline setpoint by ± 1 , ± 2 , and ± 3 °C using personal thermal management techniques could reduce HVAC energy consumption by 7.5, 12.7, and 16.4%, respectively.
-Additionally, unlike airconditioning systems, personal thermal management enables a facile outdoor thermalmanagement of the human body.
-Therefore, smart textiles with adaptive capabilities could facilitate personal thermal management with maximum comfort and minumim energy wastage.
+Moreover, from the perspective of energy conservation, traditional space-heating/cooling based on heating, ventilation, and air conditioning (HVAC) consumes a large amount of energy (≈15% of the global energy consumption), causing considerable carbon dioxide emissions and global warming.
+[16-18] Personal thermal management focuses on the microenvironment between the textile and human body, avoiding excess indoor-space heating and cooling by HVAC, thereby reducing the energy consumption.
+According to Ghahramani et al., [19] an expansion of the HVAC baseline setpoint by ± 1 , ± 2 , and ± 3 °C using personal thermal management techniques could reduce HVAC energy consumption by 7.5%, 12.7%, and 16.4%, respectively.
+Additionally, unlike airconditioning systems, personal thermal management enables a facile outdoor thermal-management of the human body.
+Therefore, smart textiles with adaptive capabilities could facilitate personal thermal management with maximum comfort and minimum energy wastage.